DS-NASA-61/TGC-22-Project-1/README.md

 <img src="img/colorpalette.PNG" style="display: block">

+The color scheme picked faded orange and brownish based primary colors as it represents nostalgia, warm and grounded feeling Hawker Centers bring about.

 #### Fonts

 _Gilroy,sans-serif_ is a font family that is modern, minimalist style and versatility make it a popular choice for designers and creatives looking for a clean, contemporary font that can work across a range of applications and media.
 It fits well with the astethic of the website.